eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ## Cancelling Request

 Postgres supports cancellation of requests in progress.
-You can cancel inflight requests using {@link io.reactiverse.pgclient.PgConnection#cancelRequest}.
+You can cancel inflight requests using {@link io.vertx.pgclient.PgConnection#cancelRequest}.
 Cancelling a request opens a new connection to the server and cancels the request and then close the connection.

 ```$lang
-{@link examples.Examples#cancelRequest(io.reactiverse.pgclient.PgConnection)}
+{@link examples.Examples#cancelRequest(io.vertx.pgclient.PgConnection)}
 ```

 > The cancellation signal might or might not have any effect — for example, if it arrives after the backend has finished processing the query, then it will have no effect.
 If the cancellation is effective, it results in the current command being terminated early with an error message.